The modern web is a hostile city.

 We behave as if the internet is a public space, but it's not.
-We use services like Google as if they're government utilities, but they aren't.
+We use Google like a government utility, but it isn't.

 As the web has commercialised, we've always been at the whim of corporations, often in another country, that determine fair use, good conduct, and the price on our heads.
 And the walls have been getting gradually higher.
 DA Wallace observed how chaotic, personal MySpace was replaced by templated, totalitarian Facebook.
 And just as the intersection of news and entertainment has gutted most great journalism, the monetisation of 'personal brands' has put our every thought up for sale.
 As Jenny Odell puts it, we're captive, held in 'a profitable state of anxiety, envy, and distraction.'

 Sometimes the effects loom large in our consciousness, like how the dominance of English accelerates the decay of other languages, or the way we're all caught up in America's culture war.

 It's not to say that we should remain insular, or that the issues we face aren't shared.
 But the internet has connected us beyond simple connection; it's relocating global cultures into a single fragile suburb.